YufengSoft/nginx-http-controller-module/README.md

 Zhidao Hong(洪志道) `hongzhidao at gmail dot com`

 ## Copyright & License
-I borrowed a lot of code from nginx/unit for basic infrastructure.
-This part of code is copyrighted by Igor Sysoev.
+I borrowed a lot of code from nginx/unit for basic infrastructure, this part of code is copyrighted by Igor Sysoev.
+I also borrowed a lot of code from arut/nginx-live-module, this part of code is copyrighted by Roman Arutyunyan.

 This module is licensed under the BSD license.
 ```bash